 Leather Sectional Sofa With a Masculine Vibe

-Seattle, Washington based company Lindsay Pincus Design enhanced this living room's masculine edge with a leather sectional sofa.
+Bellevue, Washington based company Lindsay Pincus Design enhanced this living room's masculine edge with a leather sectional sofa.
 A brown leather butterfly chair punches things up with a contrasting shade.
 Multihued pillows break up the couch with pleasing colors that match the hand-knotted wool rug, yellow curtains, and the red console.

 16 of 16